SAIKIRANN226/AWS_DevOps_Notes/Git/Session-41.md

   feature branch itself, once it is successful they will raise PR, based on the approvals and discussions that will be approved and from the main branch we do deployment into the higher environments like QA, SIT , UAT and PROD.
+- If we got emergency, we can just test in Dev env and then directly go for the PROD env.